About the Author: ProofID

 However, there is another way.
 A more “simplified” role model is available which retains all the benefits and advantages of RBAC, but delivers it in a shorter time frame.
 This method divides roles into three main categories:

-By working within this principle, any organisation can then adopt a successful user provisioning service for all Joiners, Movers and Leaver’s.
-Below are some examples of each and the benefits of adopting the RBAC model to your organisation.
+By working within this principle, any organization can then adopt a successful user provisioning service for all Joiners, Movers and Leaver’s.
+Below are some examples of each and the benefits of adopting the RBAC model to your organization.

 Joiners

-When a user joins the organisation a HR record is created, and a role granted for the new starter.
-This would trigger the automation, of the creation, of the birthright resources and access for the user’s role within the organisation.
+When a user joins the organization a HR record is created, and a role granted for the new starter.
+This would trigger the automation, of the creation, of the birthright resources and access for the user’s role within the organization.
 A simple automated workflow joining HR and IT.

 Birthright and Business Roles and resources are normally assigned automatically to users depending on information that originates in an authoritative source such as the HR system.